+- midterm exam, 10%

+- final exam, 25%

+- seminar papers, 50%

-- final exam 25% - seminar attendance and participation 15%
+- seminar attendance and participation, 15%

 The final examination will be set by the faculty as a whole; the midterm will be set by individual seminar instructors.
 Examinations will be based on the lectures, seminars, and readings.
 They will include factual, short essay, and long essay questions.